 - Decouple deployment from release for low risk deployments.
 Instead of deploying all your features in one big release, put new code, configuration, or components behind a "toggle" and roll them out progressively.
 A toggle can be a router, a configuration string, or a feature flag.
 This allows you to practice continuous delivery, control the customer experience, and respond to feedback before rolling it out more broadly. - Use infrastructure as code to automate where you can.
 Instead of relying on system administrators or using manual processes, infrastructure as code can automatically provision and deploy servers and applications.
 Infrastructure as code means applying tools that developers use for application development to infrastructure changes.
-Instead of manual change control processes, your version control tools now become the source of truth for audit trails.
+Instead of manual change enablement processes, your version control tools now become the source of truth for audit trails.

 Apply continuous deployment.
-According to DORA's Accelerate: State of DevOps 2019 report, continuous delivery helps teams deploy 208x more frequently (up from 46x in 2018!), and with 106x faster lead time from commit to deploy.
+According to DORA's Accelerate: State of DevOps 2018 report, continuous delivery helps teams deploy 46x more frequently, and with 2,555x faster lead time from commit to deploy.
 The ability to make change quickly is better for reliability and security.
 Faster deployment leads to quicker recovery times from critical outages and speedier security patches for vulnerabilities.